postboy/cpwd/README.md

 ### Platforms
 * Linux (tested)
-* OpenBSD, Windows, Mac OS X (not tested, but probably supported)
+* Mac OS X, OpenBSD and other UNIXes (not tested, but probably supported)
-* other OSes (you may need to do some porting work)
+* Windows and other OSes (you may need to do some porting work)

 ### Installation
 1. `git clone https://github.com/postboy/cpwd.git` to download repository.